top of page

 33 makers are featured

-That’s the question posed by Fraser, our guide at The Chocolatarium, and it draws a collective gasp from the group gathered for the launch of Jenny McLay’s new online chocolate emporium.
+That’s the question posed by Fraser, our guide at The Chocolatarium in Edinburgh, as we gather for the launch of Jenny McLay’s new online chocolate emporium.

-Our evening begins with a glass of fizz or Pacha — a refreshing blend of fruit juices and cacao — as we browse shelves lined with over 180 chocolate bars.
-From quirky and weird to timeless classics, many are wrapped so beautifully they resemble strings of multicoloured bunting.
+The evening begins with a welcome drink — either fizz or Pacha, a refreshing blend of fruit juices and cacao — as we browse shelves lined with over 180 chocolate bars.
+From bold and quirky to timeless classics, many are wrapped in packaging so vibrant they resemble festive bunting.

 Then comes the tasting.
-Fraser guides us through the proper technique: let the chocolate melt on your tongue while holding your nose, then release and breathe.
+Fraser teaches us the proper technique: let the chocolate melt on your tongue while holding your nose, then release and breathe.
 We sample four varieties — from intense 100% to mellow 39%, with two 70% bars in between.
-Like wine or coffee, cocoa’s flavour is shaped by its terroir.
-That’s why the tasting shards from São Tomé taste so different from those grown in Colombia.
+Like wine or coffee, cocoa’s flavour is shaped by its terroir, which is why São Tomé’s tasting shards differ so distinctly from Colombia’s.

-Next, it’s our turn to get creative.
-Under the guidance of chocolatier Carina, we step into the kitchen.
+Next, we head into the kitchen with chocolatier Carina.
 Our workstations are laid out with colourful edible decorations.
 First, choose your mould.
-Second, your molten chocolate (I go for dark).
-Then, let your imagination run wild.
+Second, select your molten chocolate (I opt for dark).
+Then, decorate freely.
 It’s gloriously sticky fun.
 Once finished, we name our creations and pop them in the fridge to set.

 The evening wraps up with more drinks, savoury nibbles, and — of course — more chocolate.
-We sample new flavours like cranachan with a whisky kick, fresh pineapple (my personal favourite), and margarita.
-Too soon, it’s time to leave — but not before we’re handed a box of goodies and our handmade bars.
+We sample new flavours like cranachan with a whisky kick, fresh pineapple, and margarita.
+Before leaving, we’re handed a box of goodies and our handmade bars.

-Whether you’ve visited The Chocolatarium or not, their online shop is a must.
-Take the quiz to find your perfect bar (mine was Key Lime Pie) and treat yourself.
-Better yet, gather some friends and book an event — it’s an evening of pure, delicious joy.
+Whether you’ve visited The Chocolatarium or not, their online chocolate shop is a must.
+Take the chocolate personality quiz to find your perfect bar (mine was Key Lime Pie) and treat yourself.
+Better yet, gather friends and book a chocolate tasting tour or chocolate-making experience — it’s an evening of pure, delicious joy.

-Gift Shop open daily 10am–5pm🎟️ Tours run throughout the day — check the calendar and book online
+📍 The Chocolatarium, 3–5 Cranston Street, Edinburgh, EH8 8BE 🕒 Gift Shop open daily 10am–5pm 🎟️ Tours run throughout the day — check the calendar and book online

 bottom of page